-Targeting age groups between 19 and 30, and family counselling, Breakthrough Counselling Centre’s counsellors have undertaken professional training and offer their services at an affordable price.
+Targeting age groups between 19 and 30, as well as family counselling, Breakthrough Counselling Centre’s counsellors have undertaken professional training and offer their services at an affordable price.
 Each session lasts for 50 minutes and each session costs 1.7% of your monthly income (you need to provide supporting documents to show your monthly salary).
 Services are provided in Cantonese only.

 Breakthrough Counselling Centre, 2/F, 191 Woosung Street, Jordan, Hong Kong, p.
 2377 8511

-The Vine is an international church that also offers counselling services, conducted in English.
-Due to Covid-19, all services are held online with government restrictions on religious gathering.
-Before signing up for regular counselling, the counsellor will set up a free 15-minute consultation via phone call.
-Subsequent sessions will last about 50 minutes and will be charged.
+The Vine is an international church that also offers English counselling services under the name Oasis.
+Before you’re able to sign up for regular counselling, the counsellor will first set up a free 15-minute consultation via phone call.
+Subsequent paid sessions will last about 50 minutes.

 Oasis, Suite A, 19/F, Times Media Centre, 133 Wan Chai Road, Wan Chai, Hong Kong, p.
 3527 6054

-ReSource The Counselling Centre was established almost 50 years ago as a registered charitable organisation offering multi-lingual professional counselling service for people residing in Hong Kong.
+Established almost 50 years ago as a registered charitable organisation, Resource offers multi-lingual professional counselling service for people residing in Hong Kong.
 Counselling focuses on relationship difficulties, parenting issues, anxiety, stress, depression, and more severe mental health issues.
 At present, they can offer counselling in at least seven languages: English, Cantonese, Putonghua, Russian, Hindi, Marathi, and Marwadi.